James Cleveland: Gospel Music Workshop of America

 In 1968, Cleveland taught others how to achieve the modern gospel sound and preserve the industry's rich legacy through his annual workshop convention, The Gospel Music Workshop of America (GMWA), an organization that he co-founded with Albertina Walker and which now has over 150 chapters with 30,000 members.
-The GMWA has featured and produced the likes of Donald Vails, Issac Douglas, Myrna Summers, Sara Jordan Powell, Daryl Coley, John P. Kee, Kirk Franklin, Kurt Carr, Donald Lawrence, and Yolanda Adams.
+The GMWA has featured and produced the likes of Donald Vails, Issac Douglas, Myrna Summers, Harold Ivory Williams Jr., Sara Jordan Powell, Daryl Coley, John P. Kee, Kirk Franklin, Kurt Carr, Donald Lawrence, and Yolanda Adams.
 The purpose of the workshop was to bring together singers from all over the country in order to perpetuate the art of gospel music.
 The workshops eventually attracted thousands of adherents and laid the groundwork for the popularity of gospel music.
 The last album Cleveland recorded with the GMWA was their 1990 release from the previous year's annual convention in New Orleans.